Dwukn/prometheus/README.md

-Here's a suggested `README.md` file that you can use for a repository containing DSA concepts in Python, C/C++, and JavaScript.
-Each language has its own folder, and each concept is organized into a sub-folder for clarity.

----

 # Data Structures and Algorithms (DSA) in Python, C/C++, and JavaScript

 This repository contains the implementation of various **Data Structures** and **Algorithms** (DSA) in three programming languages: **Python**, **C/C++**, and **JavaScript**.
 Each language is organized into its respective folder, and each DSA concept is grouped into a sub-folder within the language's folder.